lalbornoz/midipix_build/etc/README.md

 [//]: # "{{{ 1.
 What is midipix, and how is it different?"
 ## 1. What is midipix, and how is it different?

-midipix[\[3](#r3)] is a development environment that lets you create programs for Windows using the standard C and POSIX APIs.
+midipix is a development environment that lets you create programs for Windows using the standard C and POSIX APIs.
 No compromises made, no shortcuts taken.

-If you are interested in cross-platform programming that reclaims the notion of write once, compile everywhere; if you believe that the 'standard' in the C Standard Library should not be a null signifier; and if you like cooking your code without #ifdef hell and low-level minutiae, then this page is for you.
+If you are interested in cross-platform programming that reclaims the notion of write once, compile everywhere; if you believe that the 'standard' in the C Standard Library should not be a null signifier;
+and if you like cooking your code without #ifdef hell and low-level minutiae, then this page is for you.

 midipix makes cross-platform programming better, simpler and faster, specifically by bringing a modern, conforming C Runtime Library to the Windows platform.
 While the idea itself is not new, the approach taken in midipix to code portability is radically different from that found in other projects.

 *(reproduced from [\[3](#r3)])*

 [Back to top](#table-of-contents)